 Series A in 2004

-Neosil, Inc. is a dermatology-focused pharmaceutical company with a developed topical hair growth product and that is developing a broad-spectrum topical anti-microbial agent for acne and anti-infective use.
+Neosil, Inc. is a pharmaceutical company specializing in dermatology.
+It has developed a topical hair growth product and is also working on a broad-spectrum topical anti-microbial agent aimed at treating acne and other infections.
+Neosil's core technology offers extensive anti-infective capabilities, characterized by a long duration of effectiveness and flexible formulation options.

 Series C in 2004